DataDog/hiring-engineers/answers.md

 sudo -u dd-agent -- datadog-agent check my_metric -d 30
 ```

-## Visualizing Data:
+## Visualizing Data

-In math we use analysis to see phenomena, but often times, we want to a have a different perspective.
-We use other tools, such as geometry, to see new patterns giving us a deeper understanding of whatever we are calculating.
+In math we use analysis to see phenomena, but often, we want to a have a different perspective.
+To do so, we use other tools, such as geometry, to see new patterns giving us a deeper understanding of whatever we are calculating.

 Datadog gives us perspective.
 We can see my_metric and our database in the terminal.
 Their tools provide robust data visualization tools to help us gain a greater grasp of the metrics we are tracking.